 S. Bianco et al., "Polymer Physics Predicts the Effects of Structural Variants on Chromatin Architecture", Nature Genetics 50, 662 (2018)

-Genome Architecture Mapping (GAM) is a ligation-free technology to map genome-wide chromosome interactions, beyond pairwise contacts, alternative to 3C based methods.
+Genome Architecture Mapping (GAM) is a ligation-free technology to map genome-wide chromosome interactions, beyond pairwise contacts, alternative to Hi-C methods.
 Developed in collaboration with A. Pombo, its concept is simple: in slices extracted from the cell nucleus, spatially closer sites are found to co-segregate more frequently, and maths can dissect real contacts from random encounters.
 We find, for instance, that highly transcribed regions or super-enhancers tend to form more frequently three-way or multiple contacts.
+We also investigated how faithful Hi-C, SPRITE and GAM are to the 3D structure of chromatin and how they perform relative to each other.

 R.A.
 Beagrie et al., "Complex multi-enhancer contacts captured by genome architecture mapping", Nature 543, 519 (2017)

-Polymer physics can shed light on the mechanisms underlying the 3D organisation of chromosomes and its functional role.
-Our Strings&Binders (SBS) model represents the scenario where binding molecules produce loops by bridging distal DNA sites, such as genes and their regulators.
-It explains with high accuracy Hi-C, GAM and imaging 3D structure data at the single-molecule level, via a thermodynamics mechanism of polymer phase separation.
+We use principled models from physics to investigate the mechanisms shaping chromosome 3D organisation and its functional role.
+Our Strings&Binders (SBS) model represents the scenario where binding molecules produce contacts between distal DNA sites, such as genes and their regulators.
+It explains Hi-C, SPRITE, GAM and super-resolution microscopy data at the single-molecule level, via mechanisms of polymer phase separation.
 It finds that chromosome architecture is shaped by the combinatorial action of different molecular factors, such as Pol-II, PRC2, CTCF or cohesin.
 Cohesin depletion, in particular, reverses phase separation into a random coil state, erasing average interaction patterns.
-Model predictions on the effects of genomic rearrangements were also experimentally confirmed, opening to new tools to attack diseases linked to chromatin misfolding, such as congenital disorders and cancer.
+Model predictions on the effects of genomic rearrangements were experimentally confirmed, opening to new tools to attack diseases linked to chromatin misfolding, such as congenital disorders and cancer.

 M. Barbieri et al., "Active and poised promoter states drive folding of the extended HoxB locus in mouse embryonic stem cells" , Nature Struct.
 Mol.
 Bio.
 24, 515 (2017)